Triangle wave: Harmonics

 Animation of the additive synthesis of a triangle wave with an increasing number of harmonics.
 See Fourier Analysis for a mathematical description.

-It is possible to approximate a triangle wave with additive synthesis by summing odd harmonics of the fundamental while multiplying every other odd harmonic by −1 (or, equivalently, changing its phase by π) and multiplying the amplitude of the harmonics by one over the square of their mode number, n (which is equivalent to one over the square of their relative frequency to the fundamental).
+It is possible to approximate a triangle wave with additive synthesis by summing odd harmonics of the fundamental while multiplying every odd harmonic by −1 (or, equivalently, changing its phase by π) and dividing the amplitude of the harmonics by the square of their mode number, n (which is equivalent to their relative frequency to the fundamental).

 The above can be summarised mathematically as follows: